Candid Conversations - The Importance of Dialogue in Generating Impact

 PERFORMANCE OF UNLOAD

-Featuring George Belliveau and Luke Bokenfohr (Royal Marines – ret’d), with Grant Charles.
+Featuring George Belliveau and Luke Bokenfohr (Royal Marines – ret’d), with Grant Charles, and Simangele Mabena.
 Directed by Christopher Cook.
 Developed and written by the UBC Research-Based Theatre Collaborative.

 Helen Burt, Associate Vice-President Research and Innovation